43 Geography Trivia Questions [With Answers]

 Answer: South Africa.
 Pretoria (executive), Cape Town (legislative), and Bloemfontein (judicial).

-The reason it’s hard: The whole concept breaks a rule you didn’t know you believed.
-Countries have one capital.
+The reason it’s hard: The whole concept breaks a rule you didn’t know you believed, that countries have one capital.
 South Africa has three, each housing a different branch of government.
 The popular guess is Johannesburg, which is none of them.

 6. How many months are in the Ethiopian calendar?
 (Medium)